BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Heavy armour and Elven-made glaive.

-Glaive — *A long, elegant weapon with a curved blade at each end, the champions of Mirkwood wield these glaives to deadly effect, fluidly striking and fending off their enemy's blows in a graceful, martial dance.*
+Glaive â€” *A long, elegant weapon with a curved blade at each end, the champions of Mirkwood wield these glaives to deadly effect, fluidly striking and fending off their enemy's blows in a graceful, martial dance.*

 A glaive can be used either as a spear or a hand-and-a-half sword.